Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > Slicing refers to the mechanism to select the range of items from sequence types like lists, tuples, strings

 ---

+## 37. What are docstring?

+> Docstring is a Python documentation string, it is a way of documenting Python functions, classes and modules.

+---